TelemetryDeck/docs/articles/duration-events.md

 ### Edge Cases & Limitations

 - **Multiple starts**: If you call `startDurationSignal` with a name that's already being tracked, the previous tracking is discarded and a new one begins.
-- **Missing stop**: If a duration signal is never stopped, it will not be sent.
+- **Missing stop**: If a duration event is never stopped, it will not be sent.
-- **Signal name conflicts**: Use unique signal names for different activities to avoid conflicts.
+- **Event name conflicts**: Use unique event names for different activities to avoid conflicts.
-- **App restarts**: Duration signals are not stored to persistent storage, therefore they are not appropriate for tracking long-term user engagement.
+- **App restarts**: Duration Events are not stored to persistent storage, therefore they are not appropriate for tracking long-term user engagement.

 ## Analyzing Duration Data